bashangbasir/py-tts-project/README.md

 # Python text-to-audio

 Read CSV file of text to save as audio.
-Add bell announcement to the start of the tts.
+Add bell announcement to the start of the tts generated audio.
 I used it to generated audio for school announcement systems

 ## Getting Started